Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/programmable_data_mover.rst

     0, 56, 10, 8, 7, 1, 8, 0, 1,
     4, 1, 4, 8, 3, 56, 2, 0, 1}

-The first number in buffer is ``4`` which means there are four descriptors followed.
-Their implied pattern are:
+The first number in the buffer is ``4``, which means four descriptors follow.
+Their implied patterns are:

 Descriptor[0]: {0, 1, 8, 8, 7, 56, 10, 0, 1}.
 The implied pattern is: